An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Technical Validation

 \subsection{The spatiotemporal fetal brain MRI atlas}

 Fetal brain MRI scans were pre-processed following the procedures outlined in the Methods section.
 The processed images were then used to construct the spatiotemporal atlas according to Algorithm \ref{alg:atlas_construction}, which enables the generation of an unbiased average atlas at any continuous gestational age.
 Figure \ref{fig_atlas} displays axial, coronal, and sagittal views of the resulting atlas at representative gestational ages, alongside corresponding views from the CRL-2017 atlas for comparison~\cite{gholipour2017normative}.
-The atlas shape and size complies with the older validated atlases, including the CRL-2017 atlas.
 Both visual inspection and quantitative analyses suggest that the CRL-2025 atlas much better preserves anatomical details and is sharper than the CRL-2017 atlas.
 For this, as shown in Table \ref{tab:median_sharpness_2017_2025}, we computed median edge sharpness to quantitatively assess the clarity of anatomical boundaries in each atlas.
 This metric, defined as the median gradient magnitude at anatomical edges detected within the atlas, reflects sharpness of typical tissue transitions.
 Across all gestational ages, CRL-2025 consistently exhibited higher median edge sharpness than CRL-2017, with differences ranging from +0.14 to +0.39.
 These results demonstrate that CRL-2025 provides more clearly defined anatomical boundaries throughout development, confirming its advantage for many applications such as atlas-based segmentation and analysis.
+Also, the atlas shape and size complies with the dHCP spatio-temporal fetal brain MRI atlas.